Is software abstraction killing civilization? (2021)

 I do agree, although I do like him.
 I find it fun to listen to Blow’s rants and part of me feels like he is right to a degree.
 It would be nice if programmers knew more about the platforms they are developing on.

 But it’s pretty clear that Blow’s process does not make him particularly productive.
-The dude obviously works insanely hard.
+The dude obviously works insanely hard and is talented.
 I can’t imagine how much he would be able to produce if he leaned on some abstractions.

 torlok